 - Valuation - Our experienced criminal defense lawyers may be able to challenge the valuation of the property and have the charges reduced from a felony to a misdemeanor when the prosecutor cannot prove that the property was worth more than $2,000.

-- Lack of Witnesses to the Actual Theft - It is also very common for the prosecution to simply charge Theft by Unlawful Taking any time that the defendant is caught with stolen goods.
+- Lack of Witnesses to the Crime - It is very common for the prosecution to simply charge Theft by Unlawful Taking any time that the defendant is caught with stolen goods.
 This is particularly true if it is obvious based on the condition of the items that the goods were stolen or if the items had been reported stolen shortly before the arrest of the defendant.
 However, TUT requires the prosecution to show that it was actually the defendant who stole the items.
 Even if it is obvious that they were stolen at some point, the evidence would establish only a potential case of Receiving Stolen Property.
 Therefore, unless there is eyewitness testimony or video surveillance showing the defendant actually stealing the items, there may be strong defenses to TUT charges.
-For this reason, the police will often attempt to question the suspect in a theft case.
+For this reason, the police will often attempt to question the suspect in a criminal case.
 We always recommend speaking with one of our criminal defense lawyers before making any kind of statement to the police because in most cases, a statement will not be helpful and in fact could be extremely harmful to your case.

 We Can Help With Theft Charges

 Speak With A Defense Attorney Today

 The Philadelphia Criminal Defense Lawyers of Goldstein Mehta LLC know how to fight Theft by Unlawful Taking cases.
 We have fought many of these cases at trial, in pre-trial motions, and in preliminary hearings.
 We have obtained full acquittals and dismissals in a wide variety of cases.
 We recognize the issues in these cases and know how to respond in order to mount a strong defense.